MicrosoftDocs/customer-insights/topics/developers/quick-starts/2_3_publish.md

 ---
-uid: developers/quick-starts/2_3_use
+uid: developers/quick-starts/2_3_publish
-title: Use your metric
+title: Publish your metric
 author: vroha
-description: Use your metric
+description: Publish your metric ms.author: v-roha ms.date: 03/29/2019
-ms.author: v-roha
-ms.date: 03/29/2019
 ms.service: product-insights
 ms.topic: conceptual
 ---
-# Use your metric
+# Publish your metric

 You can now use the metric you created to analyze trends in your data.